- Life-long resident of Manhattan Beach

 Steve Napolitano believes government must be responsive and responsible to the people it serves.
 He's a hands-on, independent, common sense leader with over 25 years experience in solving problems and serving people where it counts most--local government.

-Until recently, Steve served as Senior Deputy to 4th District Supervisor Don Knabe, who termed out in December 2016.
-Since 2005, Steve represented Supervisor Knabe throughout the South Bay and beyond, overseeing several County departments and special assignments addressing issues across the 4th District and LA County.
+Steve served as Senior Deputy to LA County Supervisor Don Knabe from 2005 to 2016, representing him throughout the South Bay and beyond, overseeing several County departments and special assignments addressing issues across the 4th District and LA County.
 Steve worked successfully to promote job growth and economic development, expanded arts education, built and rebuilt libraries (including Manhattan Beach's new library!), improved our environment, and supported our nonprofits and community groups, while personally answering the concerns of constituents on a daily basis.

 Prior to working with Supervisor Knabe, Steve was the youngest person elected to the Manhattan Beach City Council in 1992 at the age of 26.
 He served as Mayor and Councilmember, and was overwhelmingly reelected in 1997 and 2001 before being termed out in 2005.
 Steve fought to preserve the City's small town atmosphere while improving the local economy, cutting costs and red tape for residents, supporting local schools, and protecting the coastal environment.
 In the 13 years he served the City, Steve never missed a single Council meeting.
 Recognized as a County-wide leader in local government, Steve was elected by his peers from cities across LA County to serve as President of the Independent Cities Association for 2002-2003.